nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * User is not required to know the student's matriculation number.
     * Cons:
-        * Multiple student records will be shown for students with the same name.
-The user might have to look through multiple entires to find the particular student hence causing inconvenience to them.
+        * Multiple student records and appointments will be shown for students with the same name.
+Users will have to manually look through all entries to find the desired student and appointment records.
         * The user has to type more words if the student name is too long.

+In the end, Alternative 1 was chosen because it is less likely to introduce bugs into the system, even though it comes with some usability cost.

 --------------------------------------------------------------------------------------------------------------------